Our most popular recommendations for team-bonding, regardless of the distance separating your remote employees.

 Believe me when I tell you that I adore running a remote company.
 It’s enabled me to hire and work with folks I could’ve never have hired locally.
 It’s helped me work with fewer distractions and greater focus.
 It’s given me more flexibility to see my family and spend time on side-hobbies that bring me joy… I could go on 🙂

 But, I’ll admit: Being geographically disparate can also be isolating.
-As a remote company ourselves at Know Your Company, we don’t pretend that there are zero difficulties to running a remote team.
+As a remote company ourselves at Know Your Team, we don’t pretend that there are zero difficulties to running a remote team.
 There are quite a few — and one of the biggest is making team members feel welcome and connected to the company when they live on the other side of the country.

 Think about the last time you started a new job.
 Do you recall feeling overwhelmed or disconnected from your coworkers?
 Now imagine that you’re facing all the same pressures and uncertainty but from a few hundred (or thousand) miles away.

 For all the upsides to remote work, those benefits can be hampered by the loneliness that some folks can feel if they don’t get to interact with other team members on a regular basis.

 Here are some tips for creating great icebreakers to help build a better sense of connection within your remote teams:

 Ditch the dull general questions in exchange for specific questions.

 How many times have you been asked, “What do you like to do on weekends?” or “What are your hobbies?”
 Eye roll.
 So many times.
 The questions feel rote, so the answers become rote.
 Just as when you’re seeking out meaningful feedback about the company, you’ll want to ask meaningful social questions to get meaningful social responses, too.
 Unsure where to start?
 Check out the 25 specific best icebreaker questions to ask.